 Make sure that your circle is still selected, keep focusing on the Effects pane and simply check the box that stands for the existing Drop Shadow effect to activate it.

 Select it and enter 0 in the X box and 2 in the Y box.
 Drag the Size slider to 5 pt and then click the color well that stands for this Drop Shadow effect.
 Make sure that the color is set to black and drag the Alpha slider to 75%.

 We will create each text label in its own layer.
 Create a new layer by choosing Arrange > New Layer (Shift + Command + N).

 To create the first text object, choose the Text Tool (T) from the Toolbar and click and drag a text area on top of the circle.
 From the Tool Options bar, choose the American Typewritter font, set the style to Regular and the size to 45 pt.
 Change the text color to white and type the label's text, 'Smooth Roast' for this example.

 Step 7 - Create the Text Path

-Choose the Move Tool (V) from the toolbar and with the Shift key pressed click to select both the text object and smaller circle shape.
-Choose Modify > Place Text on Path to bind the text to the circle path.
+Choose the Move Tool (V) from the Toolbar and with the Shift key pressed click to select both the text object and smaller circle shape.
+Go to Modify > Place Text on Path to bind the text to the circle path.